autorope/donkeydocs/docs/guide/robot_sbc/setup_raspberry_pi.md

 ### Step 4: Create a virtual environment for donkeycar

-To create a virtual environmnet run the following:
+To create a virtual environmnet run the following from your home directory:
 ```bash
 python3 -m virtualenv -p python3 env --system-site-packages
 echo "source ~/env/bin/activate" >> ~/.bashrc